bhushitn/ImageClassification/README.md

 ## 9. Interpretation

-The test accuracy indicates the model's ability to generalize to unseen images.
-The training and validation curves suggest the model learned effectively without significant overfitting.
-Any discrepancies between training and validation performance indicate areas for improvement.
-The predictions on individual images provide a visual confirmation of the model's classification ability.
+The test accuracy of approximately 0.8387 indicates a reasonable ability of the model to generalize to unseen images.
+However, the training and validation curves reveal important insights into the learning process.
+The steadily increasing training accuracy (reaching around 0.9859) coupled with the consistently decreasing training loss (reaching 0.0423) suggests that the model learned the training data very well.

+Conversely, the validation accuracy, after an initial rise, plateaued around 0.84-0.85 and showed fluctuations, ending at approximately 0.8407.
+More significantly, the validation loss, after an initial decrease to a minimum around the 2nd epoch (around 0.47-0.48), generally increased to 0.8195 by the final epoch.
+This divergence between the training and validation performance, particularly the plateauing of validation accuracy and the increase in validation loss, strongly suggests that the model started **overfitting** the training data in the later epochs.
+While the model performs reasonably well on unseen data overall, its ability to generalize further was limited by this overfitting.

+The qualitative evaluation, showing correct classification in a majority of visualized images, provides a more intuitive sense of the model's performance on individual examples and aligns with the overall test accuracy.
+However, the signs of overfitting in the training metrics indicate a need for potential improvements to prevent the model from memorizing the training data and enhance its generalization capabilities.

 ## 10. Recommendations